Sanjeev Kumar: Career

 He did three films opposite famous Tamil actress L. Vijayalakshmi, including Husn Aur Ishq and Badal which became hits.
 Their first film was Alibaba Aur 40 Chor which was unsuccessful.
 His Raja Aur Runk, released in 1968, was a great success.
-He did Kangan, Rivaaz, Zindagi, Beraham, Archana and Do Ladkiyan opposite Mala Sinha.
+He did Kangan, Rivaaj, Zindagi, Be-Reham, Archana and Do Ladkiyan opposite Mala Sinha.
 He did Priya, Anubhav, Gustaaki Maaf, Bachpan and Khud-Daar with Tanuja.
-He was paired with Rakhee in Angaare, Paras, Trishna, Shriman Shrimati and Hamare Tumhare.
+He was paired with Raakhee in Angaare, Paras, Trishna, Shriman Shrimati and Hamare Tumhare.
 His hits with Leena Chandavarkar included Apne Rang Hazar, Manchali and Anhonee.
-He was paired regularly with Sulakshana Pandit in films such as Uljhan and Waqt Ki Deewar and with Moushmi Chatterjee in Itni Si Baat and Daasi.
+He was paired regularly with Sulakshana Pandit in films such as Uljhan and Waqt Ki Deewar and with Moushumi Chatterjee in Itni Si Baat and Daasi.

 The producers and directors of the South wanted to remake their Tamil and Telugu films in Hindi with either Kumar or Rajesh Khanna in lead.
-It was these Hindi film remakes which elevated him to a great actor.
-The film Khilona and its Tamil version Engirundho Vandhaal were made simultaneously.
+It was these Hindi film remakes which elevated the success in his career.
+Khilona and its Tamil version Engirundho Vandhaal were made simultaneously.
 Navarathri was remade as Naya Din Nai Raat.
 Kumar reprised the role played by Thengai Srinivasan in Yehi Hai Zindagi which was a remake of Kaliyuga Kannan.
-He starred as the lead in the film Shaandaar in 1974 which was a remake of Kasturi Nivasa which had Kannada actor Dr. Rajkumar in the lead.
-He enacted the role played by AVM Rajan in Anadhai Aanandhan, in its Hindi version Chanda Aur Bijli in 1970.
-Gnana Oli was remade as Devata in 1976 with he reprising the role originally paid by Sivaji Ganesan.
-He also acted in the Telugu remake of Swargam Narakam, as Swarg Narak (1978).
-Though the film Suraag was a hit, during the mid-1980s, Northern Indian producers and directors cast Sanjeev Kumar primarily in supporting roles in films like Khudaar, Sawaal, Zabardast, Hero, and Silsila.
-However southern Indian directors cast him in lead roles even in the period 1980 to 1985.
+He starred as the lead Shaandaar (1974) which was a remake of Kasturi Nivasa with Kannada actor Dr. Rajkumar in the lead.
+Kumar enacted the role played by AVM Rajan in Anadhai Aanandhan, in its Hindi version Chanda Aur Bijli.
+Gnana Oli was remade as Devata in 1978 with Kumar reprising the role originally played by Sivaji Ganesan.
+He also acted in Swarg Narak (1978) the remake of Swargam Narakam.
 He played the role which N.T.
 Rama Rao did originally in Devina Chesina Manushulu, in its Hindi version Takkar in 1980.
 Tayaramma Bangarayya was remade as Shriman Shrimati in 1982, Raman Ethanai Ramanadi was remade as Raam Kitne Tere Naam in 1985.
 Kumar reprised the role played by R.Muthuraman in Alukuoru Aasai in its Hindi remake Itni Si Baat in 1981.
 Sivaji Ganesan gave Kumar a role in his own home production Gauri (1968), which was a remake of Shanti (1965).
 The role played by S.S.
 Rajendran in Shanti was re-enacted by Kumar in Gauri.

+Northern Indian producers and directors cast Kumar primarily in supporting roles in films like Khud-Daar, Sawaal, Zabardast, Hero, and Silsila.
 Sanjeev Kumar's excellent comic timing entertained audiences in films such as Seeta Aur Geeta, Biwi O Biwi (1981), Pati, Patni Aur Woh, Angoor (1982) and Hero (1983).